Cldfire/mc-server-wrapper/README.md

 ![CI](https://github.com/Cldfire/mc-server-wrapper/workflows/CI/badge.svg)

-Lightweight Rust program to run a Java Minecraft server (vanilla, Spigot, or PaperSpigot), providing niceties such as a Discord chat bridge, server restart-on-crash, and improved console output.
+Lightweight Rust program to manage a Java Minecraft server process (vanilla, Spigot, or PaperSpigot), providing niceties such as a Discord chat bridge, server restart-on-crash, and improved console output.

 Not production-ready, but getting there.
 Feel free to use it for non-critical servers, and please report issues!